 Advanced treatment of laws imposing restrictions upon publication irrespective of the mode of publication (broadcasting, newspapers, books etc).
 This will include discussion of practical aspects, and of basic policy questions, notably the balancing of freedom of expression against opposing considerations such as preservation of individual reputation, the right to a fair trial, national security etc. Where appropriate, material from constitutional law, comparative law and international law will be included, and proposals for reform will be discussed.
-Topics include: Defamation, civil and criminal; contempt of court and of parliament; reporting of legal and parliamentary proceedings; breach of confidence; disclosure of official secrets; sedition; obscenity; vilification on racial, religious or sexual grounds.
+Topics include.
+Defamation, civil and criminal; contempt of court and of parliament; reporting of legal and parliamentary proceedings; breach of confidence; disclosure of official secrets; sedition; obscenity; blasphemy; villflication on racial grounds.